RF24Network API¶

 RF24Network does not directly have a built-in transport layer protocol, so message delivery is not 100% guaranteed.
 Messages can be lost via corrupted dynamic payloads, or a

-can fail (despite successful transmission of the message).Traffic analysis
+NETWORK_ACKcan fail (despite successful transmission of the message).Traffic analysis

-qualifying messages will be forced to wait, before sending additional data, until the payload is transmitted across the network and acknowledged.Different from Radio ACK Packets
+NETWORK_ACKmessages can be utilized as a traffic/flow control mechanism.
+Transmitting nodes that emitNETWORK_ACKqualifying messages will be forced to wait, before sending additional data, until the payload is transmitted across the network and acknowledged.Different from Radio ACK Packets

 In the event that the transmitting device will be sending directly to a parent or child node, a

-do not use the radio’s auto-ack feature for transmissions between them as messages will be routed through other nodes.Multicasted messages do use the radio’s auto-ack feature because of the hardware limitations of nRF24L01 transceivers.
+NETWORK_ACKis not required.
+This is because the radio’s auto-ack feature is utilized for connections between directly related network nodes.
+For example: nodes0o1and0o11use the radio’s auto-ack feature for transmissions between them, but nodes0o1and0o2do not use the radio’s auto-ack feature for transmissions between them as messages will be routed through other nodes.Multicasted messages do use the radio’s auto-ack feature because of the hardware limitations of nRF24L01 transceivers.
 This applies to all multicasted messages (directly related nodes or otherwise).

 Hint